 The OPC has provided further guidance on the phrase 'comparable level of protection' stating that this requires an organisation to ensure that, 'the third-party processor must provide protection that can be compared to the level of protection the personal information would receive if it had not been transferred'.
 This is in line with the Guidelines for Processing Personal Data Across Borders (27 January 2009) the OPC has released on the trans-border flow of data.

 Processing is not explicitly defined in Alberta or federal privacy statutes.
 However, there exists a requirement under PIPEDA for organisations to maintain a record of every breach of security safeguards involving personal information under their control.
 Furthermore, organisations are required to document the purposes for which personal information is collected.

 Public bodies and private sector organisations under the FOIP and PIPA, respectively, and federally regulated organisations under PIPEDA, are not mandated or required to submit Data Protection Impact Assessments.
-Although, federal public-sector institutions are required to conduct PIA pursuant to the Directive on Privacy Impact Assessment.
+Although, federal public-sector institutions are required to conduct PIA pursuant to the Directive on PIA.